 Why it's pushy: You're understandably excited about your product and eager to share its value with prospects.
 But blazing through a conversation creates the impression that you're just waiting until your prospect's done speaking so you can talk again.
 Cutting prospects off is a no-no as well -- in fact, the less you speak, the more useful information you're likely to get.

-13) Your calls-to-action don't align with your prospect's buying stage.
+13. Align your calls-to-action with your prospect's buying stage.

 What you think: You can tell your buyer has the business pain your product solves, and you want to help them by jumping into a formal sales process.